xplr/apps-python-simplesearch/README.md

 This application permits the following operations :

-* Index a set of documents : From an url list, get XPLR prediction on the resources located at these urls, and indexes the topics returned using the whoosh indexing engine.
+* *Index* a set of documents : From an url list, get XPLR prediction on the resources located at these urls, and indexes the topics returned using the whoosh indexing engine.

-* Seerch : Performs full text search on topics on the index, returning the list of urls that matched the query
+* *Search* : Performs full text search on topics on the index, returning the list of urls that matched the query

 Licence